-Each unit has a living room/living area, kitchen, one or two bedrooms, and one bathroom.
+Each unit has a living room/living area, kitchen, one, two or three bedrooms, and one bathroom (one bedroom), or 1.5 bathrooms (two and three bedroom).
 The floors in the units are a combination of carpet and tile.
-Windows are sliders.
+Windows are double hung.
 Exterior doors are metal; interior doors are hollow core wood.
 Interior walls are painted drywall; ceilings are painted drywall.
 Ceiling height is generally 8 feet.
 Hot water is supplied via individual water heaters.
 Each unit includes a washer/dryer hook-up.
+As well, each unit has an exterior (enclosed) storage area.
 Kitchens have vinyl flooring.
 They are equipped with a refrigerator, double sink, fan hood, and range.
-After renovations, the kitchen will also include a dishwasher.
+After renovations, kitchens will also include a dishwasher.